adi-suresh01/behavior-based-retrieval/README.md

-# EverCurrent Daily Digest Base Infrastructure
+# Behavior-Based Retrieval for Engineering Teams

-This is a production-shaped backend skeleton for a Slack-based Daily Digest system.
-It stops after embedding storage (no retrieval, re-ranking, or delivery yet).
+This is a production-shaped backend for a Slack-based digest system designed to keep engineering teams aligned.
+It includes ingestion, enrichment, embeddings, retrieval, reranking, feedback-driven user learning, and digest delivery.
+A built-in simulator can stream Slack-like events in real time for demos (no Slack required).

 ## Run